 Figure 5.2.3-3: Basic workflow for split inference between the network and UE [x1]

 The detailed steps of the sequence diagram procedure are documented in clause 5.2.3.2 of TS 26.927.

+A simplified implementation (Figure 5.2.2-4) with the data source and local rendering in the UE may be used for evaluation.

+Figure 5.2.2-4: Simplified implementation of AI split inferencing with data source and local rendering in the UE

 5.6.3 Quality of experience metrics

 Typical Quality of Experience metrics include time to result (response time) and accuracy of the result.